 Most retirement calculators ask three questions and spit out a number.
-Ours does the work an actual financial planner would do — modeling sequence-of-returns risk, life events that shift your trajectory, the difference between safe-withdrawal-rate strategies, and the effect of Social Security claim timing.
+Ours does the work an actual financial planner would do — modeling sequence-of-returns risk, life events that shift your trajectory, how your withdrawal approach plays out (a fixed inflation-adjusted amount or a percent of your balance each year), and the effect of Social Security claim timing.

 You enter your current age, balances, savings rate, and target retirement age.
-We run a Monte Carlo simulation across thousands of market paths and tell you the probability your money outlasts you under each strategy you want to compare.
+We run a Monte Carlo simulation across 1,000 randomized market paths and tell you the probability your money outlasts you under the withdrawal approach you choose.
 Add a child's college payment, a paid-off mortgage, an inheritance, a career break — every life event flows through the projection.

 When the answer changes — and it will — adjust the inputs and see the new probability immediately.
-Save scenarios, compare them side-by-side, and share read-only links with your spouse or advisor.
+Save scenarios, compare them side-by-side, and share the plan with your spouse or advisor.

 What you can do

-• Monte Carlo simulation across thousands of market paths
+- Monte Carlo simulation across 1,000 randomized market paths

 Frequently asked questions